 Our net tangible book value as of March 31, 2003 was \$77.4 million or \$4.12 per share of common stock.
 Net tangible book value per share is determined by dividing net tangible book value, which is our tangible assets less total liabilities, by the number of shares of common stock outstanding.
-After giving effect to the sale of 6,600,000 shares of common stock in this offering at the initial public offering price of \$17.50 per share after deducting the estimated underwriting discounts and commissions and offering expenses payable by us and the use of \$19.6 million of proceeds to finance the purchase, at an assumed fair market value of \$17.50 per share, 1,120,000 shares of common stock by our contemplated employee stock ownership plan from certain existing stockholders or our redemption of an equivalent number of shares, our as adjusted net tangible book value as of March 31, 2003, excluding the effect of the exercise of options to purchase shares of common stock that were vested as of March 31, 2003, would have been \$162.5 million or \$6.69 per share of common stock.
-This represents an immediate increase in the as adjusted net tangible book value of \$2.57 per share to our existing stockholders and an immediate dilution in the as adjusted net tangible book value of \$10.81 per share to new investors purchasing shares in this offering.
+Assuming the sale of shares of common stock in this offering at an assumed initial public offering price of \$ per share, our as adjusted net tangible book value as of March 31, 2003, excluding the effect of the exercise of options to purchase shares of common stock that were vested as of March 31, 2003, would have been \$ million, or \$ per share of common stock.
+This represents an immediate increase in the as adjusted net tangible book value of \$ per share to our existing stockholders and an immediate dilution in the as adjusted net tangible book value of \$ per share to new investors purchasing shares in this offering.